webdev-dave/reddit-museum/README.md

 ## To Do List

+- gallery buttons should change style if there are no more prev/next images
+- add browseArtByGenre menu (selector)
 - add load more button
-- gallery buttons should change style if there are no more prev/next images
-- add cute logo/ico

 - add searchBar
 - create an array of search keywords out of every individual title word
-- add browseArtByGenre menu (selector)

 ## Must-Fix/Bugs